ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <figcaption>Figure 4: Delineation of the Identity and Credential scope of a BPI; Source: Oliver Terbu (ConsensSys)</figcaption>
 </figure>

-As depicted, identities and credentials are established outside of the context, and, therefore, scope of a BPI.
-Hence, it is incumbent on BPI participants -- Requesters, Providers and, if distinct, Operators -- to establish the trust context of acceptable identities and credentials for a BPI.
+As depicted, identities and credentials are established outside of the context, and, therefore, the scope of a BPI.
+Hence, it is incumbent on BPI participants -- Requesters, Providers, and, if distinct, Operators -- to establish the trust context of acceptable identities and credentials for a BPI.
 This statement also applies to a network of BPIs which are to interoperate with one another.

 **[D8]** A unique identifier utilized within one or more BPIs SHOULD be linked to an (Legal) Entity accepted by BPI participants through a cryptographically signed, cryptographically verifiable, and cryptographically revocable credential based on the public keys associated with the unique identifier of the credential issuer.

-In the context of this document, a Legal Entity is an individual, organization or company that has legal rights and obligations.
+In the context of this document, a Legal Entity is an individual, organization, or company that has legal rights and obligations.

-Note that credentials utilized within one ore more BPIs may be self-issued.
+Note that credentials utilized within one or more BPIs may be self-issued.
 The acceptance of self-issued credentials is up to the BPI participants that need to rely on the claim(s) within a self-issued credential.

 **[R47]** The unique identifier of the (Legal) Entity MUST be the subject of the credential.